Deputy Executive Director, Administration and Operations

 Port of Long Beach, California

-Dr. Noel Hacegaba serves as the Managing Director of Commercial Operations at the Port of Long Beach, California.
+Dr. Noel Hacegaba is the Deputy Executive Director of Administration and Operations for the Port of Long Beach, California.
 He is responsible for managing the day-to-day administrative and operating functions of the Port, including finance, human resources, real estate, business development, operations, communications and security.
-He was named to the post in October 2014 by the Long Beach Board of Harbor Commissioners, the governing body for the Port.
+He was named to the post in August 2018 by the Long Beach Board of Harbor Commissioners, the governing body for the Port.

-Dr. Hacegaba is a graduate of the University of Southern California, where he earned degrees in economics (BA and MA), business administration (BS) and urban planning (MPL).
+He is a graduate of the University of Southern California, where he earned degrees in economics (B.A. and M.A.), business administration (B.S.) and urban planning (MPL).
 He earned his doctorate in public administration at the University of La Verne, where he continues to serve on the faculty of the school's College of Business and Public Management.

-Dr. Hacegaba is also a graduate of the Coro Fellows Program in Public Affairs, one of the nation's premier post-graduate fellowship programs, and earned his designation as a Certified Port Executive (CPE).
-In addition, he is a candidate for the Port Professional Manager (PPM) professional designation offered through the American Association of Port Authorities (AAPA).
-As part of his work in the PPM program, Dr. Hacegaba authored a white paper, titled "Big Ships, Big Challenges: The Impact of Mega Container Vessels on U.S. Port Authorities,” which was recently published by AAPA and distributed as a reference resource within the port authority sector and the broader goods movement industry.
+Dr. Hacegaba is also a graduate of the Coro Fellows Program in Public Affairs, one of the nation's premier post-graduate fellowship programs.
+Additionally, he is a Certified Port Executive (CPE) and earned the Port Professional Manager (PPM) professional designation offered through the American Association of Port Authorities (AAPA).
+As part of his work in the PPM program, Dr. Hacegaba authored a white paper, “Big Ships, Big Challenges: The Impact of Mega Container Vessels on U.S. Port Authorities,” which was published by AAPA and widely distributed as a reference resource within the port authority sector and the broader goods movement industry.
 He has written numerous other articles published in Port Technology International and the Journal of Commerce.

 An active member of the community and the goods movement industry, Dr. Hacegaba serves in various leadership roles, including Chairman of the Professional Development Board of the American Association of Port Authorities.
-He is also a member of the Marine Exchange of Southern California Board of Directors, Harbor Association of Industry and Commerce Board of Directors, St. Mary Medical Center Board of Trustees, the Long Beach City College Foundation Board of Governors and the Los Angeles/Long Beach Propeller Club.
+He is also a member of the Marine Exchange of Southern California Board of Directors, Harbor Association of Industry and Commerce Board of Directors, St. Mary Medical Center Board of Trustees, Long Beach City College Foundation Board of Governors and the Los Angeles/Long Beach Propeller Club.
 He was also elected to the Board of Directors of the Intermodal Association of North America, the largest organization representing the combined interests of the intermodal freight transportation industry.